 Here at Limit Breaker, we like to be realistic.
-We know that the slow living movement isn’t within reach to most people every day of the week.
-We also know, however, that making time for ‘slow’ is important in a fast-paced world.
+We know the slow living movement isn’t within reach to most people every day of the week.
+We also know, however, making time for ‘slow’ is important in a fast-paced world.

 When is a slow morning realistic?

-When it comes to creating a slow morning routine, we understand that the majority of people don’t have time to even think about putting a plan into action.
+When it comes to creating a slow morning routine, we understand the majority of people don’t have time to even think about putting a plan into action.
 This is why I’ve specifically titled this article ‘develop a slow morning routine for quiet days’, emphasis on the quiet.

 When you have deadlines, you’re in a rush, or simply stressed from the day-to-day goings-on in your household, the last thing you’re going to be thinking about is how you’re going to intentionally make a cup of coffee.
 Instead, you’re going to be mixing up some instant and running out the door.

 If you’re feeling that statement then we advise planning for slow mornings when your days are quiet.
 This could be after a big project launch, when your kids are away on a school trip, or simply a lazy Sunday.